|This is an unofficial version.

 (b) monitoring activities conducted pursuant to a licence.

-14.3(10) Every person to whom a licence has been issued shall at all times while engaged in any activity authorized by the licence
+Every person who is required to hold a licence in order to engage in specified activities shall at all times while engaged in any activity authorized by the licence

 (a) carry the licence on his or her person; and